 And then there's Maleficent breaking the digital Sora's keyblade in Coded.

 Which leads into a Moment of Awesome for data-Sora at the end of the area, where he gains his own keyblade.
 Not a data duplicate, a real keyblade.
 This facsimile not only gained his own heart over his travels, but it was strong enough to manifest a keyblade of its very own!

 A meta example: Square combining Kingdom Hearts: Final Mix, Re:Chain of Memories, and 358/2 Days into an HD re-release.
 This was not just for the japanese, but for EVERYBODY ELSE!
 Although 358/2 Days didn't have any gameplay, fans were still happy there were still be able to experience the cutscenes in HD.

 It's just happened again with the announcement of the HD 2.5 Remix, which will contain Kingdom Hearts II: Final Mix, Birth By Sleep: Final Mix, and a theater mode for Re:Coded.
-While Dream Drop Distance is absent for now, the whole story is now going to be avaliable on PS3 (and 3DS for KH: 3D) world wide, finally shattering the series' infamously furiating No Export for You embargo.
+While Dream Drop Distance is still handheld-only for now, this means the whole story (rereleases included) is now going to be avaliable on PS3 (and 3DS for KH: 3D and the playable versions of 358/2 and Coded) world wide, finally shattering the series' infamously furiating No Export for You embargo.